How Hormones Impact Mental Health

 Hormones are linked to the activity of our brains – and accordingly, to mental health.
 As hormone levels change as we age, so too do the moods we experience.
 It’s important to recognise the impact this has on mental health, and to develop individual treatment plans to maintain a happy and healthy life.

 Hormones are produced by a network of glands that regulate growth, sex, metabolism, mood – you name it, hormones impact it.
 Hormones act as chemical messengers; they carry information between all our organs, and powerfully impact the brain, acting as ‘gate-openers’ to help connected cells in the brain communicate.

 Hormones have significant effects on women’s health, and mediate important life phases such as puberty, menstruation, pregnancy and menopause.
 Estrogen is primarily produced by the ovaries and, is responsible for triggering changes during puberty and controlling cholesterol as well as contributing to bone health.
 Progesterone is a steroid hormone produced by a temporary gland that appears after ovulation.
-The hormone prepares the lining of the uterus for potential pregnancy after ovulation, encouraging the uterine lining to accept a fertilised egg.
+The hormone prepares the lining of the uterus for potential pregnancy after ovulation, encouraging the uterine lining to accept a fertilized egg.
 Additionally, women produce small amounts of testosterone in the ovaries and adrenal glands, contributing to sex drive, muscle strength and bone density.
-Finally, the thyroid – a butterfly-like gland sitting at the front of the neck – secretes a range of hormones that interact with many of our body’s roles.
+Finally, the thyroid – a butterfly-like gland sitting at the front of the neck – secretes a range of hormones that interact with many of our body’s roles